Esotopo21/TryHackMe-WgelCTF-ctf-writeup/README.md

 I'm in and I find the first flag under /home/jessie/Documents.

-Next step is to retrieve's "user flag" which I suppose is in /root.
+Next step is to retrieve "user flag" which I suppose is in /root.

 I check jessie's sudo permissions: